oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/oci_config.md

 ### Config File

-During startup, the **Sandbox** will look for and consume a [CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm) for configuring OCI access.
+During startup, the {{ .Site.Params.ShortName | markdownify }} will look for and consume a [CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm) for configuring OCI access.

 In addition to the standard entries, two additional entries are required to enable OCI GenAI Services: